Online Neural Networks for Change-Point Detection: Introduction

-The first implementation of decision tree and logistic regression classifiers to analyse changes between two samples was demonstrated in~\cite{Hido2008}.
-However, it was not applied for change-point detection.
+The first implementation of decision tree and logistic regression classifiers to analyze changes between two samples is demonstrated in~\cite{Hido2008}.
+However, the method is not applied for change-point detection.
 The authors of~\cite{Nam2015} show that Convolutional Neural Networks (CNNs), trained with uLSIF loss function can be used for outlier detection in images.
 In recent years, several approaches based on neural networks~\cite{khan2019deep, hushchyn2020generalization}, with KLIEP and RuLSIF loss functions, were presented for change-point detection in time series data.
 It is also shown that they outperform previous methods based on RBF kernels.